ramagottfried/symbolist/dev-notes/ScoreBundle-setup-design.md

-Symbol-Component
+# Symbol-Component
 when a new symbol/component is created:
 1. copy the default bundle prototype from the palette
 2. update the prototype based on the mouse interaction details (position etc.)
-3. set z-order id for the symbol as unique id connection for component->symbol lookup
+3. set z-order layer id for the symbol
 4. add symbol to score /symbol list with /number as id

 when a component is altered in the GUI: